Tsou language: Language endangerment

-These people live in the mountainous areas because dominating colonizers were in Taiwan for over 380 years.
-Outsiders have killed the indigenous people, burned villages, and forced them to move as the colonizers claimed more and more spaces.
-Some such colonizers were the Dutch, Spanish, Japanese, and Chinese.
-The outside rulers imposed their own education systems on the indigenous people, but the most notable influence came from the Kuomintang era, where Taiwanese people were forced to use Mandarin and where children were punished at school if they used their own indigenous language.
-This forced the original Taiwanese people to give up their language in order to survive in the new, imposed environment.
+The Tsou language is endangered as a result of the efforts conducted by the Dutch, Spanish, Japanese, and more recently Chinese, to impose their own education systems on the indigenous people, with the most significant influence being that from the Kuomintang era where children were not only forced to use Mandarin, but also given punishments if they used their own indigenous language.
+This, in turn, forced them to give up their respective languages in order to survive in the new, imposed environment.

-Due to globalization, people are always in search of finding better lives if they're not completely happy, and young people are leaving the villages and looking for jobs in big cities.
-Because of this, children are not using the language and are not getting exposed to the culture as frequently, which means the language is not getting passed down to future generations.
+Moreover, due to globalization, younger generations are leaving the villages to look for jobs in big cities; in turn, they are not exposed to their cultures as frequently, and as such do not use their respective languages in their day-to-day lives, thereby preventing its transmission to future generations.

-One survey from 1999 found that only 9% of the indigenous children could speak their native language, and most children preferred to use Mandarin, which is the official Taiwan language.
-Tsou is mostly used by community elders in ceremonies and certain gatherings.
-Unfortunately, since the parents are not fluent and do not view the language as practical for children, the language is rarely spoken at home.
+One survey from 1999 found that only 9% of indigenous children could speak their native language, while most other children prefer to use Mandarin, the country's official language.
+This situation is worsened by the stance of their parents who view that the language is unpractical and as such rarely speak it at home.
+As a result, the usage of Tsou is restricted to community elders in ceremonies and certain gatherings.
 The language is found more in school settings where children attend cultural learning programs.

-The Tsou language is recognized by the government.
-The government has allocated money dedicated to bring language programs to elementary and junior high schools, but the funds are sometimes inconsistent, which negatively affects the programs.
-It helped that the Martial law was lifted in 1987 and that people could freely speak their native languages again, however, so many other dominant languages were used that several native indigenous languages disappeared.
+The Tsou language is recognized by the government, which has allocated money dedicated to bring language programs to elementary and junior high schools; however, the funds are sometimes inconsistent, thereby negatively affecting such programs.
+Despite the lifting of the Martial law in 1987 which resulted in people being able to speak their native languages again, so many other dominant languages were used that several native indigenous languages disappeared.

 The elders care about their language and worry that it may not survive in the future, so they welcome any help linguists may provide.
 In addition, the community has programs to maintain the language.
 One example is when children get to sing Tsou folk songs in kindergarten and continue to become exposed to other cultural programs through elementary school.
 People are relying heavily on these kids to keep the language, music, and culture alive.
 There are programs for elementary and middle school kids to learn the language.
 Community members are very willing to get involved with events.
 It is difficult to teach the language because there is a lack of good teaching materials.
 Schools do not make learning the indigenous language a priority because if an event deemed more important occurs, teachers are likely to put off the language lesson.
 In addition, students have to worry about studying English, Mandarin, and entrance exam materials, so time is limited and the ethnic language is not a priority in the minds of the younger generation.